" "

 The High Cost of Human Capital

 The annual security guard turnover rate can range from 100% to 400%, which results in frequent, burdensome training expenses.
 Each new hire requires extensive onboarding, site-specific training, and certification processes.
-Administrative overhead for processing payroll, managing guard schedules, and ensuring compliance with labor laws also demands significant internal resources.
+Administrative overhead for processing payroll, managing guard schedules, and ensuring compliance with labor laws also demands significant resources.
 These hidden costs strain operational budgets while delivering inconsistent protection.

 Human Factor Risks and Limitations